ceph/ceph/doc/man/8/ceph-disk.rst

 suppress-activate
 -----------------

 Suppress activate on a device (prefix).
-Mark devices that you want to suppress activate with a file like ``/var/lib/ceph/tmp/suppress-activate.sdb`` where the last bit is the sanitized device name (/dev/X without the /dev/ prefix).
+Mark devices that you don't want to activate with a file like ``/var/lib/ceph/tmp/suppress-activate.sdb`` where the last bit is the sanitized device name (/dev/X without the /dev/ prefix).
 A function ``is_suppressed()`` checks for and  matches a prefix (/dev/).
 It means